kismetwireless/kismet-web-docs/content/en/amazon-hardware.md

 ### Raspberry Pi 5

 Bigger number, better board?
-[Raspberry Pi 5](https://amzn.to/3SAkaCf) is always an option.
+[Raspberry Pi 5](https://amzn.to/3SAkaCf) is always an option, but beware, the Pi 5 runs so close to the power budget that you'll certainly need a powered USB hub, and possibly some config tricks to convince the Pi 5 it has enough power.

 ### Raspberry Pi 4